Operation Paperclip: Identification and Paperclip

 In Operation Overcast, Major Staver's original intent was only to interview the scientists, but what he learned changed the operation's purpose.
 On May 22, 1945, he transmitted to the US Department of War Colonel Joel Holmes' telegram urging the evacuation to America of 100 of the 400 German scientists in his custody, as most "important for [the] Pacific war" effort.
 Most of the Osenberg List engineers worked at the Baltic coast German Army Research Center Peenemünde, developing the V-2 rocket.
 After capturing them, the Allies initially housed them and their families in Landshut, Bavaria, in southern Germany.

 Beginning on July 19, 1945, the US Joint Chiefs managed the captured ARC rocketeers under Operation Overcast.
 However, when the "Camp Overcast" name of the scientists' quarters became locally known, the program was renamed Operation Paperclip in November 1945.
+U.S. Air Force general Donald L. Putt led Operation Paperclip.

 Despite these attempts at secrecy, the press interviewed several of the scientists later that year.